-Brain health is a major focus of our practice.
-Common brain conditions that we screen for include attention and hyperactivity disorders, learning disorders, aged related cognitive impairment, poor concentration, dementia, mood and anxiety disorders, insomnia, food, cigarette and alcohol cravings, impulse control disorders and many other brain related deficiencies.
+Brain health is important for women and men of all ages.
+Common brain conditions depression, anxiety disorders, sleep disorders, eating disorders, addiction, attention and hyperactivity disorders, learning disorders, aged related cognitive impairment, dementia, and many other brain-related deficiencies.

-1) Environmental Blood and Urine Testing: identifies common environmental toxins.
+1) Environmental Blood and Urine Testing: identify common environmental toxins.

 2) Sleep Study: to identify sleep disorders.